 This is where it all fell apart.

 I get it, this is a heart-warming tale about a woman and a young boy finding their way in a cold, crime-infested world.
 And also, occasionally it’s about snatching wigs and firing weapons.
 I’m not sure where in there you find time for sloppy story-telling but there we have it.
 And to be fair, the story itself wasn’t bad, but the execution let it down.

 That soundtrack – worth watching for the music alone.

-Recommendation: Roll yourself and some of your closest friends together for a movie night and watch a flawed but highly entertaining movie.
+Mood Rating: Roll yourself and some of your closest friends together for a movie night and watch a flawed but highly entertaining movie.